-TOWN OF PARADISE VALLEY HISTORY
+TOWN OF PARADISE VALLEY, ARIZONA HISTORY

 In the 1880’s, the Rio Verde Canal Company turned this open grazing area into irrigated farmland.
 In 1889, the Rio Verde Canal Company sent three surveyors to this area who were so taken by the beauty and tranquility of the desert landscape that they named this area Paradise Valley.

 Settlement in Paradise Valley did not begin in earnest until post World War II.
 Paradise Valley, which is in Maricopa County, was a rural residential area with few commercial entities.
 Though the homes were modest in size and style, they were on large parcels of land, usually one to five acres.

 The residents main goals were to keep zoning to a one house per acre minimum; to keep the area entirely residential; and to keep government regulation to a minimum.
 In April 1961, the Citizens Committee for Incorporation presented their petition to the Maricopa County Board of Supervisors.
 On May 24, 1961, incorporation was granted and the Town of Paradise Valley was established.

 By 1968, the boundaries of the Town of Paradise Valley were pretty well set, with only a few scattered county islands and a handful of neighborhoods adjacent to the Town boundaries that would eventually be annexed.
 In 2000, with a population over 13,000, only two county islands remain – the community of Clearwater Hills west of Tatum Boulevard and the Franciscan Renewal Center on Lincoln Drive.

 The first Town Council met in a guesthouse on Quail Run Road.
 Three years later the Town rented a building on Malcomb Drive, just south of the present Town Hall.
-By 1974, the Council decided it was time to build a Town Hall using funds accumulated over the years to pay for construction, furnishings and landscaping, and thus Town government moved into a new building designed by architect William Bruder.
+By 1974, the Council decided it was time to build a Town Hall using funds accumulated over the years to pay for construction, furnishings and landscaping.
+Thus, the Town government moved into a new building designed by architect William Bruder.

 The Arizona Canal Diversion Channel Project

 The Reach IV portion of the ACDC was proposed in the mid-1970’s as a response to the damage of homes south of the Arizona Canal, in the Arcadia section of Phoenix, when the Canal’s swollen banks broke and flooded the area.
-The Reach IV Channel Project would be used to collect floodwater from the Cudia City Wash just east of Phoenix Country Day School.
+This Reach IV Channel Project would be used to collect floodwater from the Cudia City Wash just east of Phoenix Country Day School.

 In October 1992, the State of Arizona Heritage Fund granted $42,829 to the Paradise Valley/Phoenix Habitat Restoration project.
 This money was used to plant natural landscaping over the channel cover in order to restore wildlife habitat.
 Today, you may walk the path along the canal and enjoy the natural beauty of the area.
 Signs describe the different plant species.

 In 1949, a plan was designed for the construction of the Berneil Ditch and Drainage Channel.
 This Channel would carry floodwater away from Scottsdale Road to the Indian Bend Wash and protect the residential area from flooding.
 The Berneil Ditch starts at Scottsdale Road traveling west to 66th Street, then turns south across Doubletree Ranch Road until it meets with the Indian Bend Wash.
 In 1974, the Ditch was widened and deepened in order to handle larger amounts of floodwater.

 Because the Indian Bend Wash cuts through Mr. Folkman’s property south of Doubletree Ranch Road, special consideration had to be addressed regarding flood control prior to the development of this land.
 Mr. Folkman thought that the Indian Bend Wash should be converted into a parkway by planting native vegetation in order to prevent any cutting away of the land by floodwater.
 He thought that this would provide recreational space for the adjacent residential community.

 It became known as “Dead Man’s Curve.”
 It was the curve on Tatum Boulevard between Caida del Sol and Mockingbird Lane.
 In December 1985, the Town Council decided to improve the conditions of this road in order to make it safer for drivers.
 Consequently, the Council approved a contract with an engineering firm who would prepare design specifications for straightening the “Tatum Curve.”

 In May 1995, Kathy Bernstein, owner of Eonite Inc., volunteered her service to eliminate the scar resulting from the construction of the Tatum Curve.
 The stain, called natural desert varnish, does in months what it would take nature 50,000 years to do.
 This process resulted in the rocks being restored to their natural colors.

-UNDERGROUNDING OF UTILITY POLES
+UNDER GROUNDING OF UTILITY POLES

 The Town of Paradise Valley was the first municipality in the State to adopt an Underground Utilities Ordinance.
 Adopted in 1964, this ordinance mandated that all new utility lines be placed underground.
 There were approximately 55 miles of utility lines to be buried.
 By 1998, approximately 26 miles of utility wires were underground through a sharing of expenses between residents.

 Camelback Desert School

 The school’s motto is “We make the children feel good about themselves.”
 In 1950, Marian Moore and Paula Nelson opened Camelback Desert School.
 Originally located on Camelback Road and 15th Street, the was relocated to four acres of land on Invergorden Road south of Lincoln Drive.
-In 1970, William Barton, Sr. purchased the school and transformed it from a preschool enrolling 60 children to a campus that today includes 200 children from pre-kindergarten through eighth grade.
+Then, in 1970, William Barton, Sr. purchased the school and transformed it from a preschool enrolling 60 children to a campus that today includes 200 children from pre-kindergarten through eighth grade.

 Henry Wick sold the 55-acre Judson School property to Cachet Homes in the fall of 1999.
 In the summer of 2000, the campus buildings were demolished to make way for a gated community of 34 luxury homes.
 A small structure has been built on the property as a memorial to 72 years of Judson School history.